 “Insider threats can be defined as risks posed by rogue employees who deliberately cause harm, or by those who may be negligent in the workplace.”

 For a while, I’ve argued that psychology and human resources (HR) have been underutilized as tools to protect valuable information and intellectual property.
-Some of my previous thinking and work is captured in magazine articles that I wrote in 2016 and 2017, and also addressed in a couple of blog posts on my website.
+Some of my previous thinking and work is captured in magazine articles that I wrote in 2016 (Is Cyber Security Alone Ever Enough; no longer online via Frontline Security) and 2017 (Corporate Security Hinges on its People; no longer online via Frontline Secutity) and also addressed in a couple of blog posts on my website.
 Lately, these insider threat stories seem to be growing more common and more consequential.

 Insider Threats – National Safety and Security

 If you’ve been following any of the news stories related to Special Counsel Robert Mueller’s ongoing Russia investigation, then you may have heard of Michael Flynn.
 In summary, Flynn served as President Trump’s National Security Advisor for less than one month.
 He resigned after information became public that he had lied to the FBI and Vice President Mike Pence about his communications with a Russian Ambassador to the U.S. The salient issue was that Flynn may have been compromised by Russian intelligence agents.
 In other words, Flynn was apparently under the control of Russian spies.
 As someone advising the President on issues of national security, it is extremely dangerous for him to be making recommendations that may serve the interests of Russia instead of the US.